RONRON2904/WoodenCubeSolver/README.md

 when it's done:

 #### COMPILE COMMAND LINE:
+In the src/ directory:
 gcc file_handler.c piece.c cube.c solver.c main.c -o sol

 #### EXECUTION :
+In the src/ directory:
 ./sol

 #### SOLUTION:
+pip install -r requirements.txt
+In the src/ directory:
 python cube_visu.py: shows step by step how to reproduce the solution (by closing the matplotlib figure at each step).
 (In my piece.txt case, I have one element missing from one piece so it is normal to not see the cube fully fulled).